svennam92/openshift101/workshop/part2-openshift_ibmcloud/exercise-7.md

 ## Step 7.
 Launch the LogDNA webUI to verify that logs are being forwarded from the LogDNA agent

-Next, go to the LogDNA web UI page in your browser to verify that logs from the cluster are available through the UI.
+Next, go to the LogDNA web UI.
+In the **Views** page, click **Everything** to verify that logs from the cluster are available through the UI.